ManikyaAlister/Gaze-Cueing/README.md

 01.download-packages: will download all of the packages necessary to run this script

 find-replace.command: if you have a mac, just replace all instances of <YOUR/DIRECTORY> with with the path to your working directory in order to run the scripts in this project.
 I'm unsure whether this will work on other operating systems, but I'm sure a similar command would exist that works in a similar way or you can just change the working directories manually.
+Or just use here().

 Archive: old scripts that are no longer relevant